tmorin/plantuml-libs/distribution/fontawesome-6/Solid/CheckToSlot.md

 include('fontawesome-6/Solid/CheckToSlot')

 ' renders the element
-CheckToSlot('CheckToSlot', 'Check To Slot', 'an optional tech label')
+CheckToSlot('CheckToSlot', 'Check To Slot', 'an optional tech label', 'an optional description')
 @enduml
 ```